WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Weekly-Meetings.md

 #### Where do you need help from Kirstie?

 * Position paper part 2
 * Formatting stuff for newsletter
+ * KW: Ah, yes.
+Gah.
+Ran out of time :grimacing:

 #### What would you like to work on next week?